5 Alternatives to NaNoWriMo

 NaNoWriMo Is Great, But There Are Alternatives

-NaNoWriMo is a fun way to draft a book and engage the writing community, and it holds its own special place within the modern writing tradition.
-But it’s hardly the only option.
-If NaNoWriMo isn’t a great fit for your style or goals, there’s still plenty of choices.
+NaNoWriMo was a fun way to draft a book and engage the writing community, and it holds its own special place within the modern writing tradition.
+However, if you’re looking for an alternative this November (or throughout the year!), there are still plenty of writing challenges waiting for you.
+I hope you’ll check them out!

 What’s your favorite writing challenge?
 Share in the comments.